agude/agude.github.io/_books/a_fire_upon_the_deep.md

 amalgamation of multiple "individuals" each controlled by the whole, but also controlled by the personalities that make up the whole.
 And even Steel and Flensers machinations can be seen as a primitive form of control.

+{{ this_book }} does such an excellent job of introducing fascinating ideas---the zones, the Tines, the Powers---with really well written characters where everyone feels unique, with a different personality and motivation.

+{{ this_book }} is one of my favorite books.